ksun4176/GuildBuild_Discord/api/README.md

   - name: name of game
 - /games
   - GET: Retrieve all games
+  - POST: Add a new game
 - /games/{gameId}
   - GET: Retrieve one game
-/servers
+  - PUT: Update the game (must be given context from a parent route) /servers
 - Data structure:
   - name: name of server